TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/1-Creating-an-extension-with-the-kickstarter.rst

 Creating an extension with the kickstarter
 ==========================================

-The content of this page was moved to :ref:`extension-builder`
+The content of this page was moved to :ref:`installation`.